Local Governments & Municipalities

 - All Alabama State Courts

-- Law Clerk for Judge Lynwood Smith, United States District Court for Northern District of Alabama, 2006-2008.
+- Law Clerk for Judge Lynwood Smith, U.S. District Court for the Northern District of Alabama, 2006-2008.

 - In 2014, appointed as a special assistant district attorney for Madison County to represent the county and state in tax appeals.

 - City Attorney, Moulton, AL, 2017-2018.

 - Faculty Advisor, Alabama Property and Casualty Adjusters Association, 2019.